Paul Levitz: Career

 Levitz eventually became an editor, and served as vice president and executive vice president, before assuming the role of president and publisher in 2002.
-Levitz consciously chose the combined title instead of "editor-in-chief", citing the negative results of the title he'd seen during Jim Shooter's tenure at Marvel and his desire to stay connected to the publishing arm of DC which he had help create.
+Levitz consciously chose the combined title instead of "editor-in-chief", citing the negative results of the title he saw during Jim Shooter's tenure at Marvel and his desire to stay connected to the publishing arm of DC which he had help create.
 In 2006, Levitz returned to writing the Justice Society with issue #82 of JSA, completing that volume before writer Geoff Johns' relaunch.

-On September 9, 2009, it was announced that Levitz would step down as president and publisher of DC Comics to serve as the Contributing Editor and Overall Consultant for the newly formed DC Entertainment, and become the writer of both Adventure Comics vol. 2 and Legion of Super-Heroes vol. 6.
+On September 9, 2009, it was announced that Levitz would step down as president and publisher of DC Comics to serve as the contributing editor and overall consultant for the newly formed DC Entertainment, and become the writer of both Adventure Comics vol. 2 and Legion of Super-Heroes vol. 6.

-Levitz mentioned in an August 2010 interview that he was working on "my first genuine book."
+Levitz mentioned in an August 2010 interview that he was working on "[his] first genuine book."
 His 75 Years of DC Comics: The Art of Modern Mythmaking (ISBN 9783836519816) was published by Taschen America, LLC, in November 2010.

 In addition to Legion of Super-Heroes, Levitz wrote the Worlds' Finest series, which was initially drawn by George Pérez and Kevin Maguire.
 Levitz and Keith Giffen collaborated on the Legion of Super-Heroes issues #17 and 18 in 2013.
 In 2015, Levitz wrote Will Eisner: Champion of the Graphic Novel, an oversized, illustrated biography/art book on Eisner’s work for Abrams ComicArts.
 The book would garner Levitz a nomination in the 2016 Eisner Awards for “Best Comics-Related Book.”
 He joined the board of directors of Boom!
 Studios in February 2014.
 He wrote a new five-page story titled "The Game", which was drawn by Neal Adams, for the Action Comics: 80 Years of Superman hardcover collection.

 In 2004, Levitz joined the board of the Comic Book Legal Defense Fund, a non-profit organization founded in 1986 chartered to protect the First Amendment rights of the comics community.
 He retired from the board in 2020.

 On December 31, 2020, Levitz announced his retirement from DC via a posting on Facebook, saying it's “the end of an era for me personally, as I go off the payroll of Warner/DC after so many decades: over 47 years on 'staff', 36 of them on employment contracts.”

+From January to May 2023, the 5-issue miniseries Avengers: War Across Time, which Levitz wrote, was published.
+It his first work for Marvel Comics, and received positive reviews.

 Awards

-Levitz received an Inkpot Award at the San Diego Comic-Con in 2002, the Bob Clampett Humanitarian Award at the San Diego Comic-Con in 2008, and the "Dick Giordano Hero Initiative Humanitarian of the Year Award" in September 2013 at the Baltimore Comic-Con.
-He was inducted into The Will Eisner Award Hall of Fame in 2019 at the San Diego Comic-Con.
+Levitz received an Inkpot Award at San Diego Comic-Con in 2002, the Bob Clampett Humanitarian Award at San Diego Comic-Con in 2008, and the "Dick Giordano Hero Initiative Humanitarian of the Year Award" in September 2013 at the Baltimore Comic-Con.
+He was inducted into The Will Eisner Award Hall of Fame in 2019 at San Diego Comic-Con.